Walking Football

 • Connected

-By combining physical activity with social interaction and intergenerational engagement, we help participants build healthier, more active lifestyles that continue beyond the sessions.
+By combining physical activity with social interaction and intergenerational engagement, we support participants to build healthier, more active lifestyles that continue beyond the session.

 Previous